PORTUGAL - PORTO - MATOSINHOS - RESTAURANTE O LUSITANO

 RESTAURANTE O LUSITANO

 There is a special restaurant I would like to tell you about in Matosinhos, Porto, near the water and the fish market.
-On this street with the beaches a stones throw away restaurant after fish restaurant greet you but this is my place to go…
+On this street with the beaches a stone's throw away restaurant after fish restaurant greets you but this is my place to go…

-I have fond memories here of both eating outside on tables in the street and inside where a warm family welcomes you like you are an honoured guest.
+I have fond memories here of both eating outside at tables in the street and inside where a warm family welcomes you like you are an honoured guest.

 This is a discreet place where fetes a fetes are arranged and businessmen may come with their mistresses and the owners know not to say "How good it is to see you again " in case the woman in question is indeed a wife.
 If you are gay it is no problem because food & hospitality is the thing.